Pros / Guitar Method has insightful videos that help beginners learn simple chords.

 Unfortunately, a few crucial skills are missing.
 You will not learn how to improvise or play by ear, and the software does not teach scales, hammer-ons or slides.

 Guitar Method has a good range of practice tools, including a metronome and the ability to loop and adjust the tempo of different sections of songs.
 Whether you're having trouble with the bridge of a song or you don't understand a lesson, these tools let you keep trying until you get it.

 This guitar lesson software includes a digital recorder so you can listen to your practice to identify trouble spots.
 However, it does not have the tools to help you compose or mix your own music or to add accompaniment.
-It also lacks interactive games, which can be a great tool for making you more comfortable with your guitar.
+It also lacks interactive games found in programs like Rocksmith, which can be a great tool for making you more comfortable with your guitar.
 In place of interactive feedback, you can use a listening tool that highlights notes as you play them correctly.
 It does not tell you when you've played a note incorrectly, and it does not offer tips for improving your techniques.

 Guitar Method has all of the extra features we look for, including left- and right-handed settings.
 It has a chord dictionary that provides finger positions and audio samples for more than 250 chords.
 It also includes a digital tuner that uses your computer's microphone to listen to each string.
 This tuner only works for standard tuning, though, so you'll have to use another tuner to experiment with alternate tuning styles.

 Help & Support

 Guitar Method includes a comprehensive in-program manual, a help section and a troubleshooting guide.
 The help section includes a link to technical support and contact information.
 Customer support is available by email and telephone.